heber364/heber364/README.md

 - 💻 Front-end developer in development, currently working with ReactJs, Typescript and Firebase.
 - 📚 Electrical Engineering Student at Ufes
-- 💼 Consultor de Tecnologia da EJ CT Junior
+- 💼 Technology Consultant at EJ CT Junior

 <br>